 Expertise among program faculty runs from the molecular to the evolutionary:

-- Hahn, Moczek and Affiliated Resource Faculty Rosvall study the molecular genetics and genomics of hormone actions during development.
+- Hahn, Moczek and Rosvall study the molecular genetics and genomics of hormone actions during development.

-- Demas, Foley, Smith, Sengelaub, Hurley, Wellman and Affiliated Resource Faculty Rosvall address how hormonal effects on cellular physiology and anatomy induce sexually dimorphic physiology and behavior at the organismal level.
+- Demas, Foley, Smith, Sengelaub, Hurley, Wellman and Rosvall address how hormonal effects on cellular physiology and anatomy induce sexually dimorphic physiology and behavior at the organismal level.

-- Demas, Heiman, Ketterson, Novotny, Sanders, Sengelaub, Smith and Vitzthum study the roles of hormones in mediating developmental and adult plasticity in fertility and reproductive behavior, including that of humans.
+- Demas, Heiman, Ketterson, Sanders, Sengelaub, and Smith study the roles of hormones in mediating developmental and adult plasticity in fertility and reproductive behavior, including that of humans.